 - Heavy discoloration

 What is the Procedure to get a root canal treatment?

 Dr. Daniel Nickles performs the root canal procedure and follows the given flow:

-Your doctor will use radiography to look at the shape and state of your root canals.
+Dr. Daniel Nickles will use radiography to look at the shape and state of your root canals.
 He will also assess the surrounding tissues and bones for infections.
 If he deeems that a root canal is needed, he will begin the treatment by numbing your tooth and the surrounding region.
 Local anesthesia keeps you away from any kind of pain or discomfort.

 Rubber Dam Placement

 A shield made of rubber is used to isolate your tooth from the rest of the mouth.
 This rubber dam helps create a sterile atmosphere for the treatment and keeps the bacteria carrying saliva away from the tooth.
 It will also prevent you from swallowing any kind of chemicals being used.

 Dr. Daniel Nickles will access the pulp chamber.
 The diseased or infected pulp will be removed using canal files.
-The roots are then disinfected and thoroughly cleaned using water and sodium hypochlorite solutions.
+The roots are then disinfected and thoroughly cleaned using water and disinfecting solutions.
 This helps in killing bacteria and removing the debris.

 The canals are enlarged and reshaped to receive the filling material.
 The interior of the canals is sealed with an inert substance like gutta-percha.
 The exterior hole is filled with a temporary filling.

 If your tooth has an immensely large filling or cavity, you will have lost a lot of tooth structure.
-In such a case, your dentist will restore your tooth using a crown.
+In such a case, Dr. Daniel Nickles will restore your tooth using a crown.
 The crown will provide your tooth strength, resilience, and an aesthetic appeal.